 instructions

-- Rinse off any excess dirt and cut off the stem and root.
+- Clean and cut your beets.
+Rinse off any excess dirt and cut off the stem and root.
 I suggest finding ones that are similar in size to ensure even cooking.
 If some are larger than the others, which is bound to happen, slice the larger ones into smaller pieces so they can cook evenly.

-- Let them sit in the refrigerator for at least 4 hours up to overnight.
-The longer they sit, the better they are!
+- Pickle your beets.
+Place beets in a wide-mouth jar (make sure it has a lid) and add salt.
+Pour vinegar over them so they are just barely covered.
+Cover with a lid and let them sit in the refrigerator for at least 4 hours up to overnight.
+The longer they sit, the stronger they will be.

 Margaret Girgrah says